mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 `mmgen-txbump` can create, sign and send transactions in a single operation if desired.

-Continuing the examples from our primer above, we'll examine two RBF scenarios, one for a hot wallet and one for a cold storage wallet.
+Continuing the examples from our primer above, we’ll examine two RBF scenarios, one for a hot wallet and one for a cold storage wallet.
 In the first scenario, initial and replacement transactions will be created, signed and sent in one operation.
 In the second, a batch of replacement transactions with